Brunoa94/portfolio_framna/README.md

-To start the project a .env file should be created following the .env.example structure and the next steps
+To start the project, a .env file should be created by following the structure in .env.example and the steps below.

 ### BACKEND CONFIGURATION

 This project uses an internal API with Prisma ORM to handle CRUD actions, and a Cloudflare R2 bucket to store images.
-Both require configuration, as explained in the following steps:
+A fully functional .env file will be provided.
+However, if a new configuration is desired, follow the steps below:

 ### CLOUDFLARE R2 Setup